jan08-ux/RepoShield-Analyzer/README.md

 ## Overview

-Leaked secrets in source code (API keys, database passwords, access tokens) are one of the most common causes of security breaches. **GitHub Leak Scanner** addresses this by providing a REST API that:
+Leaked secrets in source code (API keys, database passwords, access tokens) are one of the most common causes of security breaches. **RepoShield Analyzer** addresses this by providing a REST API that:

 1. Accepts a GitHub repository URL.
 2. Downloads the repository as a ZIP archive.